bhattlab/kraken2_classification/README.md

 >  0.00  13159   13159   S       1211417         uncultured crAssphage

 ```
-### Genbank bacteria (high quality assemblies)
+#### Genbank bacteria (high quality assemblies)
 `/labs/asbhatt/data/program_indices/kraken2/kraken_custom_oct2018/genbank_bacteria/`

-Includes all bacterial sequences from genbank that were assembled to "Complete Genome" or "Chromosome" status.
+Includes all bacterial sequences from genbank that were assembled to "Complete Genome" or "Chromosome" status as of October 2018.
 Will miss organisms that don't have high-quality assemblies in genbank.
 Very fast and low memory for simple bacterial classification.
+64g memory is sufficient for this database.

 Has had Prevotella copri and crAssphage sequences manually added.

+**statistics**
+- 13653 sequences went into the construction of this database
+- 4053 species are present
+- 8383 species, subspecies or strains are present

+Check the `inspect.out` file for a closer look.

-### Genbank bacteria and archaea (ALL assemblies) **IN PROGRESS**
+#### Genbank bacteria and archaea (ALL assemblies)
 `/labs/asbhatt/data/program_indices/kraken2/kraken_custom_oct2018/genbank_bacteria_complete/`

-Includes all bacterial sequences from genbank assembled to any quality (includes "Scaffold" and "Contig" level assemblies).
-This database will be more noisy, but has greater range.
+Includes all bacterial sequences from genbank assembled to any quality (includes "Scaffold" and "Contig" level assemblies) as of October 2018.
+256g memory is necessary for this database, and runtimes will be longer.
+I've found results from this database to be more noisy, but with higher classification percentages.
+There is a long tail of very low abundance species present.
+Running Bracken is essential when using this database.

 Has had Prevotella copri and crAssphage sequences manually added.

+**statistics**
+- 167229 sequences went into the construction of this database
+- 38789 species are present
+- 63871 species, subspecies or strains are present

+Check the `inspect.out` file for a closer look.

-### Standard (high quality refseq assemblies)
+#### Standard (high quality refseq assemblies)
 `/labs/asbhatt/data/program_indices/kraken2/kraken_unmod/standard/`

 Contains high-quality refseq assemblies of archaea, bacteria, human, UniVec_Core and viral sequences.

+**statistics**
+- 20934 sequences went into the construction of this database
+- 11578 species are present
+- 17506 species, subspecies or strains are present

+Check the `inspect.out` file for a closer look.

-### Standard protein (high quality refseq assemblies)
+#### Standard protein (high quality refseq assemblies)
 `/labs/asbhatt/data/program_indices/kraken2/kraken_unmod/standard_protein/`

 Protein database of high-quality refseq assemblies of archaea, bacteria, human, UniVec_Core and viral sequences.

-### nt, env_nt
+#### nt, env_nt
 The equivalent of the blast nt and env_nt databases can be found at
 `/labs/asbhatt/data/program_indices/kraken2/kraken_unmod/nt`